Q: Why did PNM create this program?

 A: Customers with an aggregate load of 2.5 megawatt (MW) or greater or governmental entities of any size are eligible to become PNM Solar Direct subscribers.

 Q: Is PNM building the 50 MW solar facility?

 A: No. PNM issued an RFP for competitive proposals to build the solar facility.
-PNM will enter into a long-term power purchase agreement with the selected bidder.
+Hecate Energy will build this plant and PNM will enter into a long-term power purchase agreement.

 Q: What is the size of the solar facility that will be built for PNM Solar Direct?

-A: PNM is requesting proposals for a 50 MW solar facility.
+A: 50 megawatts.
 That is enough clean energy to power approximately 16,000 homes for a year.

 Q: Where will the solar facility be located?

 A: The solar facility will be located on the Jicarilla Apache Nation land in Rio Arriba County.